Ciénega Bridge

 Ciénega Bridge is an open-spandrel arch bridge which crosses Ciénega Creek and the Union Pacific Railroad near Vail, Arizona.
 Originally constructed in 1921, the bridge was part of U.S. Route 80, a major transcontinental highway, from 1926 to 1956.
 Being the oldest bridge of its kind in Arizona, the Ciénega Bridge is listed on the National Register of Historic Places.
-Currently, the bridge carries Marsh Station Road.
+The bridge also holds the title of being the longest open-spandrel concrete arch bridge within the state.
+Currently, the bridge carries Marsh Station Road, which is part of Historic U.S. Route 80 as of 2018.

 History

+Planning and construction

 In 1920, the Arizona Highway Department began construction on a section of the Borderland Highway in southeastern Arizona.
 The Borderland Highway was part of the larger Dixie Overland Highway, Bankhead Highway and Old Spanish Trail auto trails, which were important early transcontinental highways.
 The Highway Department received financial aid for the project from the federal government under Federal Aid Project Number 18 as well as a Pima County bond issue and the Cochise County Road Fund.
 As part of the highway construction, the Highway Department needed to build a large bridge over a chasm known as Ciénega Canyon, a natural feature of Ciénega Creek, near the town of Vail.
 Running parallel through the canyon with the creek was the main line of the Southern Pacific Railroad (now part of the Union Pacific Railroad).

 State engineers decided to design an open-spandrel concrete arch bridge to cross the canyon.
 The arch would measure 146 ft in length and would be a combination of two tapered ribs connecting the foundation arch to the bridge deck, supplemented by multiple concrete columns, supporting the deck.
 Paneled bulkheads and concrete guard rails would be placed on the sides of the bridge deck.
 The part of the bridge spanning the railroad would be a two span section with three piers supported by a concrete girder structure.
 In total, the bridge would have 5 spans, with four being approach spans.
 The overall length of the bridge would be 278 ft with a width of 23 ft.
 The main architect of the bridge was state engineer Merrill Butler.
 The exact location of the bridge was chosen due to it being the most feasible area to the place the bridge as well as the high solid rocky banks providing added support.